Spanish Spring 2017

 Check SIS for sections, dates, times, locations, and instructors

 Prerequisites: Passing grade in ITAL 1020 or department permission.
 Students may not self-place in a language course.
-Students who did not complete ITAL 1020 are required to take the Italian placement exam.
-All students will submit proof of placement by (TBA).
+Students who did not complete ITAL 1020 are required to take the Italian placement exam (Date TBA).
+All students will submit proof of placement by TBA.

 ITAL 2010 Intermediate Italian I is the third class in the four-course sequence which fulfills the language requirement.
 Students will further develop their listening, speaking, reading and writing skills as well as deepen their cultural literacy in Italian.
 You will accomplish these goals with the guidance of your instructor, through review of grammar, short readings, compositions, and listening and speaking activities.
 Students will also have the opportunity to listen to songs, comment on works of art, watch commercials and short films, read newspaper articles, and meet natives of Italy in your quest to become more confident and competent users of the Italian language.

-ITAL 3010 – Advanced Italian I with Deborah Parker
+ITAL 3010 – Advanced Italian I with Adrienne Ward

 Prerequisite: ITAL 2020